-Recognizing that there are differences in emissions per capita (i.e. productive and consumptive behavior is not consistent across populations), generally speaking fewer emitters means fewer emissions.
-This analysis models the impact of increased adoption of family planning from 2020-2050 on emissions from energy use, building space, food, waste and transportation by comparing two scenarios: a high adoption scenario in which there is increased adoption of family planning to a Reference Scenario with no additional investment in family planning.
+Recognizing that there are differences in emissions per capita (i.e., productive and consumptive behavior is not consistent across populations), generally speaking fewer emitters means fewer emissions.
+This analysis models the impact of increased adoption of family planning from 2020 to 2050 on emissions from energy use, building space, food, waste, and transportation by comparing two scenarios: a high adoption scenario, in which there is increased adoption of family planning, and a Reference Scenario with no additional investment in family planning.

 The most cited literature for population projections is the UN Population Prospect, released by the United Nations Population Division Department of Economic and Social Affairs every 2 years.
-The UN population projections rely on use of three key inputs to determine the growth in population - fertility, mortality, international migration (World Population Prospects, 2010).
-Using these parameter inputs, the UN generates several variants of population projections, including the High, Medium, Constant and Low Variants.
-This analysis adopts a blend of the UN 2015 High, Constant, and Medium Variants, depending on the current net reproductive rates (NRR) and economic status of countries as the Reference Scenario.
-An ambitious population scenario was constructed from the UN Medium and Low Variants representing a declining fertility trend in high and medium fertility countries attributable to an optimistic assumption of effective uptake of family planning and education.
+The UN population projections rely on use of three key inputs to determine the growth in population: fertility, mortality, and international migration (World Population Prospects, 2010).
+Using these parameter inputs, the UN generates several variants of population projections, including high, medium, constant, and low variants.
+This analysis adopts a blend of the UN 2015 high, constant, and medium variants, depending on the current net reproductive rates (NRR) and economic status of countries as the Reference Scenario.
+An ambitious population scenario was constructed from the UN medium and low variants representing a declining fertility trend in high and medium fertility countries attributable to an optimistic assumption of effective uptake of family planning and education.

-Each Drawdown solution model measures growth, demand and impact using the UN Medium Variant.
-To model the impact of family planning as a solution, we calculate the per capita functional market demand according the UN Medium Variant, and, all other things being equal, apply the per capita demand to the blended high population scenario.
+Each Project Drawdown solution model measures growth, demand, and impact using the UN medium variant.
+To model the impact of family planning as a solution, we calculate the per capita functional market demand according the UN medium variant, and, all other things being equal, apply the per capita demand to the blended high population scenario.
 This gives us an estimation of the increased demand required to meet the expected needs of the higher population scenario across all models.
 Emission results associated with this increased demand are aggregated to produce cumulative emissions impacts by sector.

-Impacts of increased adoption of family planning from 2020-2050 were generated based on only one growth scenario, which is assessed in comparison to a Reference Scenario.
+Impacts of increased adoption of family planning from 2020 to 2050 were generated based on only one growth scenario, which is assessed in comparison with a Reference Scenario.
 More aggressive population reduction scenarios were not considered.

 No financial analysis was conducted for family planning.

-The results of the Scenario 1 and 2 show that reducing estimated population size could avoid 85.42 gigatons of carbon dioxide-equivalent emissions from 2020-2050.
+The results of Scenario 1 and 2 show that reducing estimated population size could avoid 85.42 gigatons of carbon dioxide-equivalent emissions from 2020 to 2050.
 It is assumed that this impact is a result of a combination of providing voluntary reproductive health resources and universal access to and equal quality of education to boys and girls.

-Demographic change, including population growth, age distribution, extent of urbanization, and household size all affect consumption and production of energy, and therefore emissions (O’Neill et al, 2012).
+Demographic change, including population growth, age distribution, extent of urbanization, and household size, all affect consumption and production of energy, and therefore emissions (O’Neill et al, 2012).
 Of those demographic changes, population growth offers the potential to be substantial solution to global warming.
-A number of simulation models have demonstrated that decreasing the rate of population growth could substantially reduce global carbon dioxide emissions (O’Neill et al, 2010).
-Using UN population projections from 2004, O’Neill et al estimate that if countries’ total fertility rate followed the low rather than medium variant, worldwide emissions would be reduced by 1.4 gigatonnes of carbon (GtC) per year in 2050.
-However, if the population were to follow the high variant, emissions would increase by 1.7 GtC per year in 2050 (O’Neill et al, 2012).
-Although there is a lack of consensus over the precise weight and significance of the various interactions between educational attainment, contraceptive use, and fertility outcomes, it is clear that these complementary interventions are important to population reduction and emissions reductions.
+A number of simulation models have demonstrated that decreasing the rate of population growth could substantially reduce global carbon dioxide emissions (O’Neill et al., 2010).
+Using UN population projections from 2004, O’Neill et al. estimate that if countries’ total fertility rate followed the low rather than medium variant, worldwide emissions would be reduced by 1.4 gigatons of carbon per year in 2050.
+However, if the population were to follow the high variant, emissions would increase by 1.7 gigatons of carbon per year in 2050 (O’Neill et al., 2012).
+Although there is a lack of consensus over the precise weight and significance of the various interactions among educational attainment, contraceptive use, and fertility outcomes, it is clear that these complementary interventions are important to population reduction and emissions reductions.

 Due to population momentum, the population projections for the medium and high variant scenarios diverge much more drastically in the second half of the century.
 Thus, while the contribution of family planning to drawing down emissions up to 2050 is important, the longer-term benefits will be far greater, since the Plausible Scenario would result in an age structure leading to further slowdown in population growth.
 The medium projection at the end of this century will only be possible if we get on the Plausible Scenario path within the next one or two decades.